sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 ## Presentation

 Every week, you have to discuss your progress with your project leader.
-The best way to do this, is to create a short presentation.
+The best way to do this, is to create a short presentation, that is easy to follow for other students as well.
+Therfore you have to present your progress biweekly in the lab.
 Furthermore, at the mid and at the end of the course, you will have to prepare a ten minute presentation from your assignment.
 Below are some points to pay attention to when preparing your presentation.

 #### Time limit.